Who has won the Ashes most? Head-to-head record and overall series results

-First played in 1882, The Ashes is cricket’s oldest international series.
+First played in 1882, the Ashes is cricket’s oldest international series – and to many it is the sport's greatest rivalry.

-England and Australia have done battle every couple of years since then, alternating host country - aside from back-to-back series in Australia in 1886-87 and 1887-88 and in England in the 1970s.
+England and Australia have done battle every couple of years since the late 19th century, alternating host country - aside from back-to-back series in Australia in 1886-87 and 1887-88 and in England in the 1970s.

 How many times have Australia won the Ashes?